KMDungee/KMDungee/README.md

 - 👋 Hi, I’m @KMDungee
-- 👀 I’m interested in healthcare informatics, population health, and systems implementations
+- 👀 I’m interested in healthcare related systems
-- 🌱 I’m currently learning SQL coding
+- 🌱 I’m currently learning more about coding
 - 💞️ I’m looking to collaborate on projects with my students
 - 📫 How to reach me kelly.m.dungee@wilmu.edu
 - 😄 Pronouns: she/her